-Shamrock Mint Cookies: Stuffed full of Andes Mint Pieces and topped with Mint Marshmallows and Junior Mints.
-Great for St. Patrick’s Day and even year round.
+These Shamrock Mint Cookies are stuffed full of Andes Mint Pieces and topped with big puffy Mint Marshmallows and Junior Mints.

 Remember those mint marshmallows I made?

 These Shamrock Mint Cookies are why I made them.

 I wanted a cookie that would have a gooey half melted marshmallow on it.